-The Accounting Officer for the State Department submitted Statement of Assets and Liabilities under Deposits for the former Ministry of Roads that still reflected the Debit and Credit Balances relating to FY 2012/2013 and earlier years which besides being uncleared for a long time had remained unanalyzed and unsupported as at 30th June, 2016.
+The Accounting Officer for the State Department submitted Statement of Assets and Liabilities under Deposits for the former Ministry of Roads that still reflected the Debit and Credit Balances relating to FY 2012/2013 and earlier years which besides being un-cleared for a long time had remained unanalyzed and unsupported as at 30th June, 2016.

-- 1. Eng.
-John K Mosonik, the then accounting officer of the entity should be held liable for submitting to the Auditor General Statement of Assets and Liabilities under Deposits for the former Ministry of Roads that were still reflecting the Debit and Credit Balances relating to FY 2012/2013 and earlier years which besides being un-cleared for a long time had remained unanalyzed and unsupported as at 30th June, 2016; and - 2.
+- 1. The Auditor General to, within three months after the adoption of this Report, undertake a further audit regarding a Statement of Assets and Liabilities under Deposits for the former Ministry of Roads submitted by the then accounting officer, Eng.
+John K. Mosonik, that was still reflecting the Debit and Credit Balances relating to the FY 2012/2013 and earlier years which, besides being un-cleared for a long time, had remained unanalyzed and unsupported as at 30th June, 2016; and - 2.
 The EACC should expedite the completion of the investigation of irregularities into retention Funds for Years 2006/2007, 2007/2008, 2008/2009 and 2009/2010 with a view to prosecute those involved in the misuse of public funds if any.